 What templates are and why they need Meta approval

 Because WhatsApp templates are sent outside the standard conversation window, Meta reviews every template before it can be used.
 The approval process ensures messages meet WhatsApp’s quality standards and business policies.
 Common rejection reasons include overly promotional language, misleading content, or poor grammar, so it pays to keep your copy clear and focused on genuine value for the recipient.
 Once Meta approves a template, you can use it in Flowella workflows, automated flows, campaigns, and manual inbox sends.
-Any changes to a template’s structure require resubmission — but dynamic variables let you personalise each message without additional approvals.Creating a template
+Any changes to a template’s structure require resubmission — but dynamic variables let you personalise each message without additional approvals.Approval is often near-instant.
+Meta runs an automated first-stage review that clears most templates within minutes, but anything routed for human review can take up to 48 hours.
+Submit ahead of time so a slower review never blocks a production send.

 Add a visual header